SparrowFabrications/sparrowfabrications.github.io/lomography-sprocket-rocket.md

+---
+description: Lomography Sprocket Rocket Shutter Release Cable Adapter allows you to use a shutter release cable for beautiful long exposure pictures.
+---
 ## Lomography Sprocket Rocket Shutter Release Cable Adapter
 Lomography Sprocket Rocket Shutter Release Cable Adapter.
 Please note the cable required is shown but not included.
 Works with cables [such as this one]({{ site.amazon_cable_url}}).
 Camera shown is not included.